 I am a bookworm, currently working as a clinical outreach librarian for the NHS and previously a primary school librarian.
 I hold a PGDip in Library and Information Management from the University of Ulster and a BSc (Hons) from the University of Bath.

 There are many absolutely fantastic book blogs catering for the children’s book market so I am grateful to you for taking the time to visit mine.
 When I first set up a school library my main motivation for starting this blog was to review as many books as possible from the shelves of the library, as a guide for pupils.
 I used to stick QR codes inside the book covers so that reviews could be scanned on iPads during busy times.
 This function became redundant when we subscribed to an online Library Management System which allowed adults and children to easily upload book reviews.
 However, I have continued writing the blog due to the fantastic book blogging community that I have discovered and which I find a kind and welcoming space to be a part of.
 If these posts guide anyone to a book that brings them enjoyment and encourages anyone to share the joy found within books then I will be very happy.

 My work responsibilities whilst employed within a primary school included teaching children to be kind, positive and helpful online, therefore I only post positive reviews of books which I have genuinely enjoyed and can honestly recommend for a stated readership.
 If I read a book for which I cannot see a valuable use for any readership group then my own decision is that I do not write a review rather than posting something negative.

-Most of the books reviewed have either been purchased by me or borrowed from the school or public library.
+Most of the books reviewed have either been purchased by me or borrowed from a library.
 When I receive a free copy of a book from a publisher I will always state this in my review.